 Marissa Nadjarian, elementary school teacher and KCRW listener

 The move to a new building is about necessities, not niceties.
 For 30 years KCRW has expanded in extremely cramped basement studios and four satellite offices throughout Santa Monica College.
-During that time our workforce has grown from a staff of two dozen employees to over 100 employees and over 1,000 volunteers.
+During that time our workforce has grown from a staff of two dozen employees to 135 employees and over 1,000 volunteers.
 Only by going digital has KCRW been able to remain in the basement during a period of tremendous growth.

 Remaining the same means losing ground.
 This campaign will give KCRW the stability to retool and rethink the ways we create and present programs, enabling us to arrive at the future one step ahead of our passionate and expanding audience with the kind of quality programs that define KCRW.